 Is the problem solvable?

 While many customer complaints have clear solutions (refund, product replacement, etc.), some are more difficult to solve.
 Opinion-based reviews often are difficult to resolve because there are no tangible solutions available.
-In this case, sending an email to the customer thanking him or her for the feedback may go a long way.
+Here, emailing the customer thanking him or her for the feedback may go a long way.
 Sometimes one message is not enough, but reaching out may help you better pinpoint the customer’s issue.

 Could the review be seen as constructive feedback?

 Negative reviews are never pleasant, but they often bring to light company problems.
-Taking a negative review as constructive criticism allows you to make your processes better.
+Taking a negative review as constructive criticism allows you to improve your processes.

 Step 2: Address the Review